JellyRollJunior/shisa-todo-list/README.md

   - 2d. completing task
   - 2e. adding subtask
   - 2f. deleting subtask
+- 3. Work on one issue at a time.
+Adding many features at once leads to confusion!

 ## Self Improvements
 - I want the flow of data between DOM - and JS to be more elegant.
 Right now I am putting data attributes on everything when I believe is there probably a more elegant solution available